 P3 Plugin Performance Profiler is a fantastic plugin that, well, monitors the performance of the plugins you have installed and reports on the impact they have on the speed of your website.
 Run the Auto Scan and at the end of the scan you can see exactly what plugins are running slowly and the impact that plugins have on your page load time.

 As a food blogger you will need a great recipe plugin.
-There are many out there, but Easy Recipe is the best and I use it to format all my recipes.
+There are many out there, but Meal Planner Pro is the one I use to format all my recipes.